hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Ah, ok, thanks!

-[16:01:03](#s3NKglZg3kpw5qWn-tcAvffS3H-ks9A7t0IHb7e2RqU) <hiiamboris (NOT THIS ONE)>: thanks for testing Ì†ΩÌ∏â
+[16:01:03](#s3NKglZg3kpw5qWn-tcAvffS3H-ks9A7t0IHb7e2RqU) <hiiamboris (NOT THIS ONE)>: thanks for testing üòâ

 [16:05:34](#Fl70ihcSZB1z4QLAPwfyPhiF79Ku2gLf6ldHN-udRIU) <toomasv>:
 It opens very interesting possibilities!
 I read in md that history of parsing is recorded (haven't looked at code so far).
 I wonder, if I have input like e.g. "title1 para1 para2 title2 para3 ...", i.e. any number of paras after title, how can I  guarantee same order in output after transforming each title and para?

-[16:13:53](#tWIusCwSLBjE7J29Z3oIuM-0B5BQ3Hiq71O48_zmOEM) <hiiamboris (NOT THIS ONE)>: found some more bugs Ì†ΩÌ∏É
+[16:13:53](#tWIusCwSLBjE7J29Z3oIuM-0B5BQ3Hiq71O48_zmOEM) <hiiamboris (NOT THIS ONE)>: found some more bugs üòÉ

-[16:16:36](#SDn6nXPHofvMUNGFqpDOdNGWB1uLxFgN0xQ48-5JgW8) <hiiamboris (NOT THIS ONE)>: ah crap, I never implemented emit/set-word Ì†ΩÌ∏â
+[16:16:36](#SDn6nXPHofvMUNGFqpDOdNGWB1uLxFgN0xQ48-5JgW8) <hiiamboris (NOT THIS ONE)>: ah crap, I never implemented emit/set-word üòâ

 [16:17:51](#gnxrWRVM5_dJgTf69AMJOhsvyDlJeGWCZOsUXreJPEA) <toomasv>:
 Is it tied to my question or just... :)